How to Choose Your SSO Strategy

 Building a more flexible mobile workforce

 Contingent workers, independent contractors, on-call workers, workers provided by contract firms, and other flexible or nomadic workers are all becoming more common.
 These individuals might use BYOD (Bring Your Own Device) smartphones to access company networks.
 Businesses need strong mobile policies and strong security to ensure that these personnel have the proper levels of access—not too much, not too little.
-A good SSO solution needs to recognise this reality.
+A good SSO solution needs to recognize this reality.
 Look for technology that manages identity with adaptive access rather than all-or-nothing access.

 Reviewing available SSO products